wingedhusssar-pixel/wc2026-top-attacking-threat-analysis/README.md

 to read it as what happened in five games, not as settled skill.
 The creation axis needs no such heavy discount.

-## The profile that survives every filter
+## My Opinion: The profile that survives every filter

 Messi is the exception, and for a reason the analysis supports rather than contradicts.
 His standout number is not finishing, where uncertainty is widest (while it is strong),